 Unknown Artist | Unknown Date | White Marble | Gallery of the Candelabra

-The statue is one of many copies that you can find which would have originated in Ephesus, Asia Minor in modern-day Turkey.
+The statue is one of many copies that you’ll find, which would have originated in Ephesus, Asia Minor in modern-day Turkey.
 Ephesus was a booming port city during the Ancient Roman Empire and even today is a huge archeological park.

-The city was dedicated to Artemis and one of the biggest temples in Ancient times was the Temple of Artemis.
-Inside of the temple could be found these statues of Artemis with the bull testicles.
+The city was dedicated to Artemis, and one of the biggest temples in ancient times was the Temple of Artemis.
+Inside the temple, you would have found statues of Artemis with bull testicles like this one.

-Cool Fact: In the bible, St Paul goes to Ephesus to preach and is almost violently killed.
+In the bible, St. Paul goes to Ephesus to preach and is almost violently killed.
 By who?
-The merchants of the temple of Artemis made a pretty penny on the sale of statues of the goddess.
-If there was one true God, then all the silversmiths and merchants would go out of business.
+The merchants of the temple of Artemis made a pretty penny from the sale of statues of the goddess.
+If there was only one true God, then all the silversmiths and merchants would go out of business.

 7. The Persian Warrior

-This statue easily identifies the person to be Persian by his Phrygian cap (conical-shaped beret).
+You can easily identify the person in the statue as Persian by his Phrygian cap (conical-shaped beret).
 His body is in a defensive position moving away from the blade of his enemy while he is grabbing his sword with his right hand to strike back.

 Attalos II of Pergamon made 2 sets of these votive statues with one set being placed in Athens on the Acropolis and the other in Pergamon itself known as the statues of ” Little Barbarians”.
 The original of this statue would have been part of a group of Greek victories over the Persians at the battle of Marathon in 490 BC.
 This copy of the statue was discovered in Rome between 1503 and 1512.Vatican Official Archives

-How perfect would this statue be in a commercial for Bed Bath & Beyond?
-Apoxyomenos literally means ” to clean oneself” and that is exactly what the athlete is doing.
-Back in the day, athletes would clean themselves by rubbing oil into their skin and with dust would scrape it off with a curved instrument called a Strigil.
+How perfect would this statue be in a commercial for Bed, Bath, and Beyond?
+Apoxyomenos literally means “to clean oneself” and that is exactly what the portrayed athlete is doing.
+Back in the day, athletes would clean themselves by rubbing oil into their skin, applying dust, and would scrape it off with a curved instrument called a strigil.

 According to the Vatican Official Archives, “The statue is a Roman copy from around 50 AD of an original greek bronze sculpture by the great Lysippus from around 320 BC.
 Of particular note is the motion of his foot in the air and also the extension of the arm which creates space and gives depth to the sculpture”.

 The Ancient Greeks knew about soap but limited it to washing clothes.
-Both ancient Greeks and Romans used to rub their skin with oil and pulverized pumice stone, then emove it using a strigilEnrico Bruschini- Art Historian & Official Vatican Tour Guide
+Both ancient Greeks and Romans used to rub their skin with oil and pulverized pumice stone, then emove it using a strigilEnrico Bruschini, Art Historian and Official Vatican Tour Guide

-Antinoos was the young male lover of the Roman Emperor Hadrian.
-According to legend, Antinoos was vacationing with the Emperor in Egypty.
-He heard a prophecy that the Emperor would die unless he gave up his most precious thing.
-Antinoos who believed he could save the emperor, committed suicide by throwing himself into the Nile river.
+Antinoos was the young lover of the Roman Emperor Hadrian.
+According to legend, Antinoos was vacationing with the emperor in Egypt.
+He heard a prophecy that the emperor would die unless he gave up his most precious thing.
+Antinoos believed he could save the emperor and committed suicide by throwing himself into the Nile river.

 Hadrian was completely overcome with grief and sadness.
 He then decided to deify Antinoos and had statues all throughout the empire erected in his honor.
-This is why statues of Antinoos are the most reproduced.
+This is why statues of Antinoos are the most reproduced in antiquity.
 Hadrian also founded a city in his name called Antinopolis.
 If that’s not love, then what is?

 Antinoos is depicted here as the young god Bacchus with a crown of ivory.
 When I look at this statue, the face reminds me a bit of Alexander the Great.
 The artist depicted him with a broad chest and muscular arms.
-There is also confidence in his gaze, yet a certain level of sadness.
+There’s also confidence in his gaze with a hint of sadness.

-It is easy to recognize Antinoos, still loved today by the women of modern Roe for his beautiful countenance framed by curls, the sad look on his face, the fleshy lips, and the large thorax.Enrico Bruschini- Art Historian & Official Vatican Tour Guide
+It is easy to recognize Antinoos, still loved today by the women of modern Roe for his beautiful countenance framed by curls, the sad look on his face, the fleshy lips, and the large thorax.Enrico Bruschini, Art Historian and Official Vatican Tour Guide

 4. The Belvedere Torso